DaCodaHUB/bey-fighter/README.md

 A fast, physics-based beyblade arena game made for The Very Serious Juniper Dev Game Jam.
 Control your beyblade, manage its stamina, and knock the enemy out before the match timer reaches zero.

+This project is configured for Windows and mobile (Android).

 ## How to Play

 1. Start the game from the title screen.